joshmoody/codeigniter-starter/README.md

 #### update($data, $id = FALSE)
 Updates records in the table by primary key.
 The result of an update operation will be the just-updated row.

-The primary key may be included in the $data parameter, or passed in as the 2nd parameter.
+The primary key may be included in the $data parameter:

 	$update = array('phone' => '555-555-5555', 'id' => 1);
 	$result = $this->person_model->update($update);

+...Or passed in as the 2nd parameter.

 	$update = array('phone' => '555-555-5555');
 	$result = $this->person_model->update($update, 1);